megaeriv/afripay-rate-tracker/README.md

 ```
 Store your `service_account.json` contents as a GitHub Secret rather than
 committing the file, then write it to disk as a step before `main.py` runs.
-**Important:** GitHub Actions cron runs in UTC — remember to adjust for
+**Important:** GitHub Actions cron runs in UTC, remember to adjust for
 British Summer Time (UTC+1) between late March and late October so 9am/
 2pm/5pm stay accurate UK time.

 ### Option C: Google Cloud Scheduler + Cloud Run/Functions
 More setup but keeps everything inside Google's ecosystem, useful if you
 want tighter integration with the Sheet.
 Ask if you'd like this built out
-— it's a bigger lift than A/B so I kept it out of this first pass.
+, it's a bigger lift than A/B so I kept it out of this first pass.

 ## 6. The "standard rate" rule